erfanesmaeili99/git_youtube_tutorial/README.md

-this is the first attempt
-this is the second attempt.
+this is the first attempt .
+Hello ! this is the second attempt.